andy31lewis/brySVG/README.md

 # brySVG

+To see examples of brySVG in action, try the demo [here](http://mathsanswers.org.uk/oddments/brySVG/demo.html).

 ## New in version 0.2.0

 - Support for touch screens, including larger, "finger-sized" handles and more touch-friendly selection of thin lines.